Particular/docs.particular.net/samples/azure/blob-storage-databus-cleanup-function/sample.md

 ---
 title: Azure Blob Storage DataBus Cleanup with Azure Functions
-summary: Using an Azure Function instead of the built in Blob cleanup capabilities.
+summary: Using an Azure Function instead of the built in blob cleanup capabilities.
 component: ABSDataBus
-reviewed: 2018-06-21
+reviewed: 2018-07-06
 tags:
 - Azure
 - DataBus